Kils-dev/Personal_WaspScripts/README.md

 - A big thanks to all the amazing wasp devs who answered my #chat questions!
 - Ty to SimonK for letting me rebuild/remake his old reanimate script!
 - Ty to Majora for collecting the osrs world numbers per region.
+- Ty to Unit for testing the script.
 - Ty to Torwent and Olly for the procedure/function recommendations, specialy with the ferox pool.
 ```
 </details>